 - Friend to All Living Things: When her group comes across a Sker Buffalo, Weaver takes a picture of it and smiles at the creature as it leaves peacefully.
-When she later finds another one trapped under a downed helicopter, she tries to help it to no avail until Kong arrives.
-When she and Conrad later meet Kong face-to-face, she is awestruck and touches him gently and is clearly awestruck instead of afraid.
+When she later finds another one trapped under a downed helicopter, she tries to help it despite the impossibility of the situation until Kong arrives.
+Later on, when she and Conrad finally meet Kong face-to-face, she touches him gently and is clearly awestruck instead of afraid.

-- Heel Realization: According to Brie Larson, Weaver begins the film seeking to take photos that will bring her more acclaim but after learning Kong's role as a protector and seeing his true benevolent nature up-close, she sees him as something precious that's greater than herself and should be protected, realizing people are better off not knowing about Skull Island.
+- Heel Realization: According to Brie Larson, Weaver begins the film seeking to take photos that will bring her more acclaim but after learning about Kong's role as a protector and seeing his true benevolent nature up-close, she starts to view him as something that's greater than herself and should be protected, realizing people are better off not knowing about Skull Island.

 - Ignored Expert: Given the bad blood between her and Packard, whenever Weaver says something that any sensible person would agree with, he completely ignores her as if she didn't say anything, such as when she says the group should listen to Marlow and avoid the Boneyard since he knows the island better than any of them.

 - Implied Love Interest: With James Conrad.
-They never do anything overtly romantic but they share many scenes and bond.
+They never do anything overtly romantic but they share many scenes where they're clearly bonding.
 Subverted in the novelization where an attraction between Conrad and Weaver starts forming from the moment they meet each other.

 - Improbable Aiming Skills: An astonishingly good shot with a flare gun, especially for someone claiming to be a pacifist.

-- Improvised Weapon: On two separate occasions, she pulls a Big Damn Heroes moment with only Conrad's lighter and a flare gun.
+- Improvised Weapon: On two separate occasions, she pulls a Big Damn Heroes moment with only Conrad's lighter and a flare gun, respectively.

-- Martial Pacifist: Even though she declares herself to be anti-war and doesn't carry a gun, Weaver is armed with a knife on her left hip that she almost takes out when the group is surrounded by the Iwi natives, but she never uses it throughout the film, giving the impression that the knife is a last resort weapon for her should the worst happen.
+- Martial Pacifist: Even though she declares herself to be anti-war and doesn't carry a gun, Weaver is armed with a knife on her left hip that she almost takes out when the group is surrounded by the Iwi natives.
+However, she never uses it throughout the film, giving the impression that the knife is a last resort weapon for her should the worst happen.
 For the most part, Weaver is 'armed' with only her trusty Leica M3 camera and her wits.
-However, despite using non-traditional "weapons", she is the only human character to kill a Skullcrawler, and also the only person to cause considerable damage to the alpha, looking as if she took a level in badass while doing it.
+However, despite using non-traditional "weapons", she is the only human character to kill a Skullcrawler, and also the only person to cause considerable damage to the alpha, looking as if she Took a Level in Badass while doing it.

 - Ms. Fanservice: She's a very attractive and quite well-endowed woman, something the film's creators made sure to emphasize as much as possible.
 Just look at her page image.
 Fortunately, she does a lot more than just serve as eye candy.